Ford Motor Company (F) Shares Down Despite Recent Market Volatility

-Ford Motor Company (NYSE: F)’s stock price has decreased by -0.15 compared to its previous closing price of 12.91.
-Despite this, the company has experienced a 1.26% gain in its stock price over the last five trading sessions.
+Ford Motor Company (NYSE: F)’s stock price has decreased by -1.57 compared to its previous closing price of 12.07. however, the company has experienced a -7.98% decrease in its stock price over the last five trading days.
 MarketWatch.com reported on 02/18/23 that Tesla unlocks EV network.
 What’s next in push to make chargers ‘as easy as filling with gas’

 Sponsored

-F stock saw an increase of 1.26% in the past week, with a monthly gain of 11.19% and a quarterly increase of -2.57%.
-The volatility ratio for the week is 3.22%, and the volatility levels for the last 30 days are 3.40% for Ford Motor Company (F).
-The simple moving average for the last 20 days is 1.80% for F stock, with a simple moving average of 2.28% for the last 200 days.
+F’s stock has seen a -7.98% decrease for the week, with a -2.41% drop in the past month and a -11.29% fall in the past quarter.
+The volatility ratio for the week is 2.98%, and the volatility levels for the past 30 days are at 3.44% for Ford Motor Company The simple moving average for the last 20 days is -6.58% for F stock, with a simple moving average of -5.51% for the last 200 days.

 Analysts’ Opinion of F